Jadael/Library-of-Aletheia/documents/Metadata Editing UX Issue.md

 ## Key Questions to Address:

-1. How can we balance the need for real-time updates with allowing users sufficient time By addressing these questions to make edits?
+1. How can we balance the need for real-time updates with allowing users sufficient time?
 2. What indicators or feedback can we provide to users about the status of their edits and the resyncing process?
 3. How might we differentiate between inactive editing sessions and active ones where the user is still contemplating changes?
 4. Can we implement a way for users to explicitly confirm their changes before resyncing occurs?
-5. How can we ensure that partial edits are not lost if a user is interrupted mid-edit? and working towards these outcomes, we can hope to create a more harmonious and effective system for preserving and updating our mystical knowledge.
+5. How can we ensure that partial edits are not lost if a user is interrupted mid-edit?

+By addressing these questions to make editsand working towards these outcomes, we can hope to create a more harmonious and effective system for preserving and updating our mystical knowledge.